Make a Donation

 Mike Zervos | CEO

 Chief Executive Officer since 2018, Mike brings a wealth of not-for-profit experience to Courage to Care.
 From leadership roles at Make a Wish Foundation, Alannah and Madeline Foundation and Guide Dogs Victoria, he has also had an extensive corporate career.
-Mike is passionate about the real difference Courage to Care is making.
 He leads a small, enthusiastic team who can only achieve all that they do with the outstanding support of a larger group of dedicated volunteers.
-Mike and his wife Ros are keen long-distance runners and Mike has recently completed his 15th Melbourne Marathon.

 ceo@couragetocare.org.au